algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 ### 2. Project Scope

 The main feature of this software is the following:
-Depending of pre-entered quantities and with a formula, the software will calculate the correct proportions of Champagne to blend in order to obtain the Krug Grande Cuvée.
+Depending on pre-entered quantities and with a formula, the software will calculate the correct proportions of Champagne to blend to obtain the Krug Grande Cuvée.

 There are the requirements for the software:

-- [ ] No crash and bugs
+- [ ] No crashes and bugs
-- [ ] We must not have half empty tanks, oxidation will make the champagne unusable
+- [ ] We must not have half-empty tanks because of oxidation that will make the the remaining liquid unusable
 - [ ] The final result must be the closest possible to the formula
-- [ ] The code must be commented and in an idiomatic style to be easily readable
+- [ ] The code must be commented on and in an idiomatic style to be easily readable
-- [ ] The result must be find with the minimum number of steps possible
+- [ ] The result must be given with the minimum number of steps possible
 - [ ] The code's execution time must be the fastest possible

 ### 3. Scope of the Document

 This document will be used by the project team to build the software.
 It will be used as a reference for the project team to ensure that the software is built to the specifications outlined in this document.
-This document will also be used by the project team to ensure that the software is built to the specifications outlined in this document.

 ### 4. Related Documents